 What We Consider When Selecting an Underwater Fishing Camera

-As every dedicated hard-water angler already knows, low temps put a beating on equipment.
+For dedicated hard-water anglers, low temps put a beating on equipment.
 And even the best ice fishing shelters and heaters can only go so far in creating a tech-friendly environment.

 Whether we’re talking about pools of water on the ice, plummeting mercury, or just the occasional bump and knock as you drag your sled, you need a camera system that can stand up to some punishment and still function flawlessly.